VonFaFiller/cybersecurity-homelab/docs/external-labs/027-jetbrains-pcap-analysis-cyberdefenders.md

 **Answer:** `NSt8bHTg.zip`

-> [!NOTE]
->This again shows how much the first question weakens the rest of the lab: once the attacker IP is known, a simple source-IP filter plus Follow HTTP Stream reveals multiple answers with very little additional analysis.

 ### Q3 - After identifying the version of our web server service, what CVE number corresponds to the vulnerability the attacker exploited?

 > [!CAUTION]